 The mode of action of Glyceryl Glucoside, the main ingredient of Glycoin® natural, is also well understood: In case of extreme dryness it prevents the destruction of cell membranes.
-If the water in the plant disappears, the surfaces of membranes are coming very close, which results e.g. in a restructuring of the cell membranes (from fluid to gel structure) and de-mixing of membrane components (see picture on the left hand side).
-When the plant gets rehydrated, the natural structures of cells cannot be restored and the plant is dead.
+If the water in the plant disappears, the surfaces of cell membranes touch each other, resulting in the restructuring of the cell membranes (from fluid to gel structure) and mixing of membrane components (see diagram on the side).
+When the plant is rehydrated, the natural structures of cells cannot be restored and the plant is dead.

-The presence of Glyceryl Glucoside between the cell membranes can limit their close approach and, thereby, diminish the physical stresses that cause restructuring of the cell membranes (lipid fluid-to-gel phase transitions) during dehydration.
-That means that the cell membranes can keep a healthy structure also in case of extreme dryness – thanks to Gyceryl Glucoside.
+The presence of Glyceryl Glucoside between the cell membranes can limit their close approach and thereby diminish the physical stresses that cause restructuring of the cell membranes (lipid fluid-to-gel phase transitions) during dehydration.
+Consequently the cell membranes can retain a healthy structure in case of extreme dryness – thanks to Gyceryl Glucoside.

 Hydroxyectoin – part of our 28Extremoin® - and Ectoin® are structurally closely related.
-Hydroxyectoin was found first in the salt tolerant microorganism Sporosarcina pasteurii.
-In various microorganisms it is co-existent with Ectoin® and protects since millions of years microorganisms from extreme salt concentrations or from high temperatures.
+Hydroxyectoin was first discovered in the salt tolerant microorganism Sporosarcina pasteurii.
+In various microorganisms it is co-existent with Ectoin® and for millions of years has protected microorganisms from extreme salt concentrations or from high temperatures.

 Hydroxyectoin has the same mode of action as Ectoin®.
 It stabilizes proteins, nucleic acids, membranes, and cells.
 It does not interfere with enzymatic reactions and is compatible with the metabolism of cells.

-Hydoxyectoin is also used in our Life Science products for biostabilization because it stabilizes and protects all biologic macromolecules, DNA and also cells.
+Hydoxyectoin is also used in our Life Science products for biostabilization because it stabilizes and protects all biological macromolecules, DNA and also cells.